baidyprod/bAIdyChat/README.md

 This is an AI Chatbot by baidy

+___The chats folder should be empty.
+I left drake.json as an example file which I used in description on how my project works.___

 ## Installation:
 * Run command "pip install -r requirements.txt"
 * Create OpenAI API Key